Light construction takes off

 Ducker survey – september 2023

-In some countries where it is still in the adoption phase, light construction is gaining ground based on the economic advantages it brings to projects, in particular through reduced transport costs for materials, shorter construction times and the use of off-site construction.
+In some countries where it is still in the adoption phase, light construction is gaining ground based on the economic advantages it brings to projects, in particular through reduced transport costs for materials, shorter construction times and simplified assembly of pre-assembled components.
 It also increases the market value of buildings by optimizing their energy efficiency and helping to limit maintenance costs.

 It is a representation of a modern glass office complex with two main buildings with green reflective facades.
 These imposing structures have numerous windows and display geometric and angular architecture.
 An entrance portico links the two buildings, emphasising the main entrance.
 Surrounding the building is a landscaped area with trees and green spaces, as well as a road with a car, evoking a planned and spacious urban environment.